ldijkman/ESPxWebFlMgr/jsbin-jsfiddle-clone/readme.md

 * output iframe html width is not correct i changed it for screenshots with chrome inspect console added a width 100%
-* its not in index.html its in one of the javascripts a one liner eval

 code from